Here is a list of training and career development resources available related to supporting graduate students at Georgia Tech:

 How do I hire a graduate student for about 10 hours a week to do grading for my class?

 For less than 10 hours per week, a graduate student can be hired as a GA to do a variety of tasks including, but not limited to, classroom support, grading, research, and administrative work.
-The student must be registered for more than three hours and will not receive a tuition waiver.
+The student must be registered for a minimum of three credit hours and will not receive a tuition waiver.

 If a student is defending a thesis and graduating this term and qualifies to pay for just one credit of tuition, may I use the GA mechanism to hire them for the term?